HomeHome Updates: Tips & IdeasHome Update IdeasHome Decor Ideas to Update Pink Tile, Carpet, & Countertops

-I’m a big fan of rose – when it has a french accent and is in my wine glass.
-However, when it comes to decorating, pink/rose can be a tough one to update.
+I’m a big fan of rose, especially when it’s spelled in French and in my wine glass.
+However, when decorating, pink countertops, carpets, and tiles can be tough to update.

-When used as a decorative touch or accent, pink or dusty rose can look feminine, classic, and can easily be incorporated into almost any colour scheme.
-BUT, those itty-bitty pink parts are not what today’s blog post is about.
+When used as a decorative touch or accent, pink or dusty rose can look feminine and classic and easily incorporated into almost any colour scheme.
+But those itty-bitty pink parts are not what today’s blog post is about.

 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.